Trivadis/pgoperate/README.md

-# pgOperate tool-set to operate PostgreSQL clusters
+# pgOperate -  Tool Set to operate PostgreSQL Clusters
 ---

+pgOperate is a tool that simplifies the operation of Community PostgreSQL cluster (versions 9.6+).

 ## Prerequisites

 pgOperate requires pgBaseEnv.

 First pgBasEnv must be installed.

+## License
+The pgOperate is released under the APACHE LICENSE, VERSION 2.0, that allows a collaborative open source software development.

 ## PostgreSQL cluster management scripts developed to automate regular tasks.